liorbirangd/AIML2/README.md

 ## Licensing
 This project is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the license at: [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-### License Terms
-Under the terms of the Apache License, Version 2.0, you may not use this file except in compliance with the License.
-The full terms and conditions for use, reproduction, and distribution are included in the license available through the link provided above.

 ## Authors
 - Rana Eltahir
 - Natalia Hadjisoteriou